 Yes.
-This means that employers can terminate their employees at any time for any reason, but there are exceptions.
-For example, employers are not allowed to retaliate against workers who filed for workers’ compensation insurance benefits.2
+This means that employers can terminate you at any time for any reason, but there are exceptions.
+For example, employers are not allowed to retaliate against you if you filed for workers’ compensation insurance benefits.2

-In a wrongful termination claim based on workers’ compensation, the terminated employee would have to prove that the employer fired him/her because he/she filed for workers comp.
-The employer would then defend itself by claiming there were other, legitimate excuses for firing the employee.
-Examples are:
+In a wrongful termination claim based on workers’ compensation, you would have to prove that the employer fired you because you filed for workers comp.
+The employer would then defend itself by claiming there were other, legitimate excuses for firing you.
+Examples are that you:

 Typical evidence in these cases includes:

-Terminated employees would need to prove their case by a preponderance of the evidence in order to win at trial.3 Though the majority of cases resolve through a settlement.
+You need to prove your case by a preponderance of the evidence in order to win at trial.3 Though the majority of cases resolve through a settlement.

-Note that former employees can also sue employers for wrongful constructive termination – which is when the employer makes the job so unbearable the employee is driven to resign.4
+Note that you can also sue employers for wrongful constructive termination – which is when the employer makes the job so unbearable that you are driven to resign.4

-Yes, if the employee is physically capable of doing light duty work despite his/her job injury.
+Yes, if you are physically capable of doing light duty work despite your injury.

-As part of the workers’ comp process, a doctor will determine whether the injured employee is capable of doing “light duty work.”
-But if the employee refuses to do this work, then the employer has legal grounds to terminate him/her.
+As part of the workers’ comp process, a doctor will determine whether you are capable of doing “light duty work.”
+But if you refuse to do this work, then the employer has legal grounds to terminate you.

 Certainly, light duty jobs may feel like a demotion.
-But as long as it is temporary, employers are allowed to assign injured workers light duty jobs that are “beneath them.”
-But if the worker is permanently injured, the light duty work cannot be demeaning to the employee.5
+But as long as it is temporary, employers are allowed to assign you light duty jobs that are “beneath you.”
+But if you are permanently injured, the light duty work cannot be demeaning to you.5

-Employees who win a wrongful termination lawsuit after being fired for filing a workers’ compensation claim may be able to recover the following damages:
+If you win a wrongful termination lawsuit after being fired for filing a workers’ compensation claim, you may be able to recover the following damages:

-The judge may also order that the employer pay for the plaintiff’s attorneys’ fees and court costs.
+The judge may also order that the employer pay for your attorneys’ fees and court costs.

-Note that employees usually have to see a medical provider authorized by the employer’s insurer.
+Note that you usually have to see a medical provider authorized by the employer’s insurer.

-Workers have 90 days after the injury to file for workers’ compensation.
+You have 90 days after the injury to file for workers’ compensation.
 The insurance company should accept or reject the claim within 30 days of receiving the C-4 form.
-Depending on the case, employees may receive several disability benefits, including:
+Depending on the case, you may receive several disability benefits, including:

-Note that injured workers can also appeal if their claim is denied.6
+Note that you can also appeal if your claim is denied.6

 Sustain a non-work-related injury in Nevada?
 Contact our Nevada personal injury attorneys.